dojo/site/content/blog/en/building-dojo-app.md

 * Routing
 * State Management

-Sometimes when building an app, you might have to choose between a mix and match of different libraries to use these features, but when working with a full framework, this is the type of tooling you would expect to get out of the box.
+Sometimes when building an app, you might have to mix and match different libraries to get all these features, but when working with a full framework, this is the type of tooling you would expect to get out of the box.
+It's a tradeoff of flexibility versus versatility.
+I personally like having everything I need in one place, with room to bring in extra tooling as needed.

-Today, we're going to build a coffee app, where you can add a type of coffee and customize it for your order.
+Today, we're going to build a coffee shop app, where you can add a type of coffee and customize it for your order.
 These are some of the key items and features our application will need.

 * Home Page
 * Menu Page